jhkette/image_upload_project/notes.md

 check through controlview in particular - this is important!

-USE Prepared statements for db
+USE Prepared statements for db done